sradiouy/UTRme/README.md

     * no filter

 * Adapter
   * *Adapter sequences to filter out.
-If none leave empty.*
+If none put NO.*
     * AGATCGGAAGAGC **default:  Illumina standard adapters**

 * Multimapping